 Dynamic Positioning (DP) Appreciation course

 This course involves both theory and practical training on Modal Training's KONGSBERG K-Sim Class C DP simulators.
-After completion, learners will obtain a Nautical Institute DP Operators Certificate, and are able to explain the basic principles of Dynamic Positioning (DP) and the advantages and limitations that DP control of vessels offers.
+After completion, learners are able to explain the basic principles of Dynamic Positioning (DP) and the advantages and limitations that DP control of vessels offers.

 The course is delivered in English and requires participants to have a good standard of verbal and written English, including industry relevant terminology.